soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 1

-To begin this tutorial clone the following repository link into your workspace.
-This repository contains the code needed to complete this tutorial. cd to your workspace directory then issue the following command:
+To begin this tutorial download the boilerplate code from <a href="https://github.com/feedhenry/Training-Demo-App/zipball/boilerplate">this link</a>.
+Copy the code to your workspace once unzipped.
+This represents our basic file structure for the entire tutorial.

-	Command: git clone git@github.com:feedhenry/Training-Demo-App.git

-## Step 2

-To begin the tutorial checkout the boilerplate branch:

-	Command: git checkout boilerplate

 ## Step 3